One Victoria Square, Birmingham, B1 1BD1) 4-

 Email: email@example.com Web: www.midpsych.co.uk

-At Midlands Psychological Services we have a long history of providing such reports to the Midlands area.
-In the past three years alone, such reports have constituted nearly 80% of the legal reports we have written.
-Whilst some of those have been focussed on child custody issues, the vast majority have been in cases were the children have been accommodated by the Local Authority due to allegations of physical, emotional or sexual abuse, or child neglect.
+At Midlands Psychological Services we have a long history of providing such reports to the Midlands area, the vast majority of which have been in cases were the children have been accommodated by the Local Authority due to allegations of physical, emotional or sexual abuse, or child neglect.

 Our assessments typically follow a simple dictum – we act entirely as a Friend of the Court.
-As such our focus is the child and the child’s protection.
-We will interview the parents, read all the documentation and get other information from Guardian ad Litems and the Social Workers involved in the case.
+As such our focus is providing information in an objective way to provide the Courts with the information they need to help them make an appropriate decision.
+We will base the assessment on an interview of the individual(s) concerned, we will gather information by the use of standardised psychometrics, and we will read all the documentation involved in the case.